snowdriftcoop/snowdrift/CONTRIBUTING.md

 * Explore the code files and see if you can figure out what does what and how things fit together.

-    * For non-Haskell work, the files in the /templates directory are comparable to basic HTML, CSS, and JavaScript.
-Beginners can quickly learn how to make changes to those files.
-Basically, Hamlet=HTML and Cassius=CSS but with concise syntax that uses indentation instead of closing tags.
-Julius files are effectively just containers for JavaScript.
+    * For non-Haskell work:
+        * The .hamlet files in the /website/templates directory are comparable to basic HTML using white-space to avoid the need for closing tags (plus some other logic that connects to the Haskell).
 For more details, see the documentation on [Shakespearean Templates].
+        * Any .julius files are containers for JavaScript.
+        * For CSS, we're moving from .cassius and switching to Sass files (TODO: update this with documention for contributing to Sass once the process is finalized)

-    * For those familiar with Haskell, consider exploring our files, and updating any code that doesn't match our code style (see the "Code style" section below).
+    * For those familiar with Haskell, consider exploring our files and updating any code that doesn't match our code style (see the "Code style" section below).
+After you have some familiarity with the project, you can take on some real development tasks.

 * Read the code documention in this repo and other pages on the Snowdrift.coop [wiki].